-The presentations take place in the third week of January and the third week of August, depending on the date of the PhD student's enrolment.
+The presentations take place twice a year, depending on the date of the PhD student's enrolment.

 At the presentation, the PhD student is expected to present his/her project and to demonstrate progress and quality of the research project and an ability to present research.
 The PhD student will present in front of his/her supervisors (preferably both, but at least one of them has to be present) and two appointed opponents.
 The department faculty, including fellow PhD students, will also be invited.

 The duration of the presentation as such is max.
 15 min. (make sure NOT to exceed this time limit).
 Two relevant members of the BTECH staff will act as opponents (max.
 10 minutes each); in other cases, i.e. if a project is outside the expertise of the BTECH staff, other AU faculty members may be called to act as opponents.
 Alternatively, PhD students may be called to present at other departments/sections.
 In exceptional cases, external experts may also be called upon.
 The remaining time (10 minutes) is left for questions and comments from the rest of the BTECH faculty attending the presentation.